Valotte: Recording and content

-Shortly after the cover photo was taken, Lennon had a fall out with his then-girlfriend and "Too Late for Goodbyes" was written, halfway through the recording of the album.
+Shortly after the cover photo was taken, Lennon fell out with his then girlfriend and "Too Late for Goodbyes" was written, halfway through the recording of the album.
 "Lonely", which dates from 1982, is about when Lennon moved to London, without having any of his friends or family nearby.
 "Jesse", was offered to Lennon by China Burton, as Burton thought it would fit Lennon's voice.
 Overall, Lennon commented that "all of the songs [...] are from experience or feelings or relationships" in "real life situations" with "a feeling of neither knowing which way to turn nor what to do next".